MaximevdHeijden/PNM-RFB-electrode/README.md

 •	**input:** this folder contains the networks that will be simulated for the following scripts: Fitting_script_OpenPNM, PNM_main_V3_Final_OpenPNM, Flow_field_main, Local_km_fitting_script_initialize_fluid_field, and Pressure_fitting_script.
 This folder should contain the following files: the extracted network in .pnm format, .xlsx files with the experimental data necessary for the fitting of the pressure drop, mass transfer coefficient, and polarization curve.\
 •	**Input_networks:** this folder contains the adjusted networks with scaled throat diameters (which is the output of the Flow_field_main script (.pnm files with scaled throat diameters)) that will be simulated for the following scripts: Fitting_script, PNM_main_V3_Final, and Local_km_fitting_script_load_in_fluid_field.\
 •	**Input_Fluid_field:** for loading in the fluid field (which is the output of the Flow_field_main script (.pnm files)) for the scripts: Fitting_script, PNM_main_V3_Final, and Local_km_fitting_script_load_in_fluid_field.\
+•	**input_plots:** the altered .csv file to be plotted should be located in this folder.\
+•	**plots:** the plots will be outputted in this folder.\
 •	**output:** for saving the output data from the scripts.

 **NOTE:** Before starting, carefully check wether you have all the information to run the scripts (input data, networks, fitting parameters required etc.).

 ## Contribution
 PNM-RFB-electrode is developed using a wide range of open-source tools, including OpenPNM.
-The code has initially been developed as part of a PhD research project, but further contributions are very welcome.
+The code has initially been developed as part of a PhD research project and two master projects, but further contributions are very welcome.

 ## Publications and citations
 The code has been developed and described in the following two publications and PhD thesis.
 Please cite them when referring to the algorithm: